dylan-davidson/Core-Connect-4/Core.md

 If you write:
 <pre><code>int count = piecesInDirection(0, 2, 0, -1);</code></pre>
 The function will start at row 0, column 2 (where the middle 'x' is located) and move to the left one column at a time (dRow = 0 and dCol = -1) searching for matching tokens.
 The function returns 1.

+If you write:
+<pre><code>int count = piecesInDirection(0, 3, 1, 1);</code></pre>
+The function will start at row 0, column 3 (where the rightmost 'x' is located) and move diagonally up and to the right (dRow = 1 and dCol = 1) searching for matching tokens.
+The function returns 0.

+<code>piecesInDirection</code> will work even for a row and column that is unoccupied.
+However, when you call this function as part of the logic for determining a Win, you should only call it on rows and columns that are occupied by a player token.

 ## Grading Rubric